IntentArchitect/Docs/articles/getting-started/tutorials/building-an-application/building-an-application.md

 [!code-csharp[](code/complete-CheckoutCommandHandler.cs?highlight=2,7-9,19,20,23,25,26,32-51,54-62)]

 Lastly, you will want to implement an order service.
 This service will allow customers to view their orders.
-Let's create the service from scratch.
+Let's create the service from scratch:

 * In the tree-view in the center pane, right-click on the root node and click `New Folder`.
 * Name the folder `Orders`.
 * Right-click on the `Orders` folder and select `New Query`.
 * Name the query `GetMyOrdersQuery`.

-You will need to model the `DTO` that this `Query` returns.
+You will need to model the `DTO` that this `Query` returns:

 * Right-click on the `Orders` folder and select `New DTO`.
 * Name the DTO `OrderDto`.